HISPlayer/UnitySamples/hisplayer-meta-advance-sample.md

-# HISPlayer Meta Quest OVROverlay Sample
+# HISPlayer Meta Quest SDK Sample
-The sample is intended for playing video playback using [**OVROverlay**](https://developer.oculus.com/documentation/unity/unity-ovroverlay/) that enables [**Compositor Layers**](https://developer.oculus.com/resources/os-compositor-layers/), especially for Widevine L1 DRM protected content.
+The sample is intended for playing advance video playback with Widevine L1 DRM protected content.
 8K video resoultion is supported.
 This sample only works with Meta Quest devices.

 ## Requirements